-Various ratings organizations review the Company's debt ratings from time to time.
+Various ratings organizations review the Company's and Hydro One Inc.'s debt ratings from time to time.
 These ratings organizations may take various actions, positive or negative.
 The Company cannot predict what actions rating agencies may take in the future.
 The failure to maintain the Company's current credit ratings could adversely affect the Company's financial condition and results of operations, and a downgrade in the Company's credit ratings could restrict the Company's ability to access debt capital markets and increase the Company's cost of debt.

-On November 20, 2019, Moody's Investors Service (Moody's) upgraded Hydro One's long-term debt rating to "A3" from "Baa1" and affirmed the short-term rating for commercial paper at "P-2".
+On November 20, 2019, Moody's Investors Service (Moody's) upgraded Hydro One Inc.'s long-term debt rating to "A3" from "Baa1", and affirmed the short-term rating for commercial paper at "P-2".
 Moody's maintained the stable outlook on the ratings.
 The upgrade reflects Moody's view of an increased probability of extraordinary support from the provincial government due to the Company's exclusive focus on its businesses in Ontario for at least the next five years.

-On November 8, 2019, S&P Global Ratings (S&P) affirmed Hydro One's issuer and issue-level credit ratings and revised its ratings outlook on Hydro One to stable from negative, based on expectations that Hydro One Limited's operating environment has stabilized and that the Company will focus on regulated operations in Ontario, without expansion outside Ontario.
+On November 8, 2019, S&P Global Ratings (S&P) affirmed the Company's issuer credit rating and Hydro One Inc.'s issuer and issue-level credit ratings and revised its ratings outlook on Hydro One and Hydro One Inc. to stable from negative, based on expectations that Hydro One's operating environment has stabilized and that the Company will focus on regulated operations in Ontario, without expansion outside Ontario.